Installing the Marketplace extension

 - Open any pull request in the organization.
 The Run AI Review entry appears on the action menu.

-- Open Project settings for any project.
+- Open Organization settings (the gear icon at the bottom of the Azure DevOps left navigation).
 ADO Pilot appears in the admin hub list and shows your connection and review status.

 Step 1 — Open the Marketplace listing

-Search the Azure DevOps Marketplace for ADO Pilot, or follow the listing link from adopilot.dev.
+Open the ADO Pilot listing on the Azure DevOps Marketplace, or follow the listing link from adopilot.dev.

 Step 2 — Install into your organization